 The Web Testing plugin and the Cross-Platform Web Testing plugin must be enabled in TestComplete (they are installed and enabled by default).

 Note: If you do not have an account, you can sign up for a free trial directly from TestComplete — TestComplete will suggest that you do this automatically if it does not find appropriate account data when you add the operation to your test.

-The CrossBrowserTesting web site must be accessible from the computer where TestComplete is installed.
+The device cloud must be accessible from the computer where TestComplete is installed.